History

 The origin story of the Springville Museum of Art is one of a kind.
 What other museum can say it exists because of a national art exhibition that high school students started hosting in the 1920s?

-It’s not a story of a wealthy benefactor or institution, but rather one of a community of everyday people who valued, supported, and celebrated art.
-They knew the importance of art and wanted their youth and their visitors to have encounters with and engage with original works of art.
-They had a vision of their small town—with less than 5,000 people—becoming a true center for the arts.
+It’s the story of a community of everyday people who valued, supported, and celebrated art.
+They knew the importance of art and wanted their youth and their visitors to have access to original works of art.
+They had a vision of their small town becoming a true art center.
 And that is what Springville has become, living up to its name as “Utah’s Art City”.

-In 1903, the community partnered with founding artists Cyrus Dallin and John Hafen who started the Collection through donations of two original artworks, Paul Revere and Mountain Stream.
-By the 1920s, the students and school were nationally known for their famous art collection and began hosting an Annual Art Exhibit.
-By the mid-1930s, they were so well-known for their art and Annual Salon, that the community—with WPA, City, and private funding—built the students a professional art gallery: a lasting monument to art, right on the high school’s campus.
-That building is now known as “The Springville Museum of Art,” and only exists because of the success of the Annual Salon.
+In 1903, founding artists Cyrus Dallin and John Hafen started the Collection through donations of two original artworks, Paul Revere and Mountain Stream.
+This started a movement and over the next two decades the students and community continued collecting artworks.
+By the 1920s, the students and school were nationally known for their art collection and began hosting an Annual Art Exhibit, known in its first year as "the Spring Salon."
+By the mid-1930s, they were so well-known for their art and Annual Salon, that the community (with WPA, City, and private funding) built the students a professional art gallery: a lasting monument to art, right on the high school’s campus.
+That building is now known as “The Springville Museum of Art."
 It was dedicated in 1937 by then LDS apostle David O. McKay as a “sanctuary of beauty and temple of contemplation.”

 Over 100 years later, Springville City and the community of Springville, Utah carries on the students’ legacy and traditions.
 Our Museum continues to host the Spring Salon, one of the most important regional art competitions in the Country.